+The following signalling is proposed to control normatively whether the decoder outputs only the highest "layer" (for spatial and quality scalability) or all "layers" (view scalability etc.).

 poc_output_period_minus1 is added in the SPS syntax to specify a POC output period in terms of adjacent POC values.
 Pictures of the same POC output period represent the same capture time.
 Out of the decoded pictures of the same POC output period, the decoded pictures that precede the last decoded picture in decoding order are not output. poc_output_period_minus1 greater than 0 is used for spatial and quality scalability to avoid outputting more than one picture of the same capture time.

 Figure 1 presents an example of a spatially scalable bitstream with two resolutions. poc_output_period_minus1 is equal to 1, specifying that the POC output period consists of two adjacent POC values.
 When both resolutions are present in the bitstream, pictures with POC equal to 0, 2, 4, and so on are not output, whereas pictures with POC equal to 1, 3, 5, and so on are output.
 When the higher resolution (i.e., pictures with POC equal to 1, 3, 5, and so on) has been removed from the bitstream, pictures with POC equal to 0, 2, 4, and so on are output.